-For credit risk exposure of notes and trade receivables, please refer to note 6(b).
+For credit risk exposure of note and trade receivables, please refer to note 6(b).
 Other financial assets at amortized cost include other receivables, time deposits and lease deposits.

 All of these financial assets are considered to have low risk, and thus, the impairment provision recognized during the period was limited to 12 months expected losses.
-Regarding how the financial instruments are considered to have low credit risk, please refer to note 4(g).
+Regarding how the financial instruments are considered to have low credit risk, please refer to note 4(f).

-There was no increase in loss allowance provision during 2019 and 2018.
+There was no increase in loss allowance provision during 2020 and 2019.